mediaexplorer74/Delivery/README.md

 ## My 2 cents (status)
 - Fast R.E....
 - Project stopped on "non-UWP-compatible" Monigame.Framwork.Extended 3.8.xx...
-- Some imGUI wrapper found...
+- Some imGUI wrapper found... it's interesting thing for mini-gamedev =))
-- Deskop game assembled & tweaked a liittle (for better gameplay)
+- Desktop game assembled & tweaked a liittle (for better gameplay)
 - Only 3 levels at now (so, yes, demo only)

 ## A few words (description) frow the author(original)